namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

 This document describes the Namel3ss V3 language as it exists today.
 It mirrors the current lexer/parser/IR and the validation rules enforced at runtime.
 No grammar changes are introduced here; all constraints are enforced via validation and diagnostics.

+The English-style surface is now frozen for the 1.0 line: legacy symbolic forms stay supported for backwards compatibility, but the preferred style is documented in `docs/language/style_guide.md` and enforced via the lint rules in `docs/language/lint_rules.md`.

 ## Top-Level Declarations

 Supported block kinds: